anirbannath/mobile-demo/README.md

 Under the hood, this application uses NgRx for state management and webkitSpeechRecognition for voice navigation.

+> Some assistant features need Node.JS APIs.
+Thus, the Github Pages may not work properly.
+Please run the application locally.
+>
+> To run locally do `npm install` followed by `npm start`.
+>
-Some of its features may only work properly on Google Chrome (yet a few features may not work for iOS even with Google Chrome).
+> Also, some of its features may only work properly on Google Chrome (yet a few features may not work for iOS even with Google Chrome).

 ## Voice assistant commands